peterhinch/micropython-font-to-py/writer/WRITER.md

 This extends the `Writer` class by adding support for color displays.
 A color value is an integer whose interpretation is dependent on the display hardware and device driver.
 The Python font file uses single bit pixels.
 On a color screen these are rendered using foreground and background colors.
+Display drivers provide an `rgb` classmethod which converts RGB values to an integer suitable for the driver.
+RGB values are integers in range `0 <= c <= 255` (see example code below).

 ### 2.2.1 Constructor